Light-Wizzard/galaxy-calculator/README.md

 These are other versions of the program that I made by hand:

 Linux: to use zsync you must have it installed.
+Note, I need to update to version 2 for the Internet, doing that now.

 ```
 # Arch Linux or Manjaro